-The net loss of \$16,544 related to the sale of the Miami division during fiscal 2019 is included within the Engineered Products segment.
+The net loss of \$16,544 related to the sale of the Miami division during fiscal 2019 was included within the Engineered Products segment and was recognized within other, net on the consolidated statements of operations.
 All intersegment sales are eliminated in consolidation.